-Dislocation of Tendons.-Dislocation is not a frequent injury, and yet it occurs and is to be considered as a possibility in making a diagnosis of disturbances of function after certain joint accidents.
-Every sprain should be examined with this point in view.
+Dislocation of Tendons.-Dislocation is not a frequent injury and yet it occurs and is to be considered as a possibility in making a diagnosis of disturbances of function after certain joint accidents.

 The tendons most frequently dislocated are those of the peronei muscles, especially the brevis.
 Following a severe wrench of the ankle, it is torn out of its sheath behind the external malleolus and carried forward onto the malleolus, where it can be felt and moved.